DiamondLightSource/atip/SOFT-IOC.rst

 Running ATIP as a Virtual Accelerator using Python Soft IOC
 ===========================================================

 Using Python Soft IOC ATIP can emulate machine PVs so that the ATIP simulator can be addressed in the same manner as the live machine.
+This is useful for testing high level applications as it can update PVs in a physically correct way in response to changes by the user.
+The virtual accelerator runs on EPICS port 6064 to avoid conflict with the same PVs on the live machine.

 Initialisation:
 ---------------